Associate Professor Alex Sims

 Teaching | Current

-- COMLAW 101: Law in a Business Environment (Summer School and First Semester)
+- COMLAW 101: Law in a Business Environment (Second Semester)

 - COMLAW 320: Intellectual Property and Innovation (Second Semester)

 - Certificate of University Learning and Teaching - now called Postgraduate Certificate in Academic Practice (University of Auckland)

 - 2017 Unversity of Auckland Business School Distinguished Contribution Award 2017

 - 2008 Best Conference Paper Award for the 2007 Australasian Law Teachers' Association Annual Conference

 - Intellectual Property